SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns the controller configuration map, not to be confused with the complete simulator configration map.
 This small configuration defines settings for controller notifications such as tray tips and buttonbox visuals and is maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--configuration).

 #### *ButtonBox[]*
 Returns an instance of the singleton class [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-singleton-buttonbox-extends-configurationitem-simulator-controllerahk).
-This instance must be created by a specialized plugin.
+This instance must be created by a specialized plugin and registered in the controller by calling [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).
 See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Plugins/ButtonBox%20Plugin.ahk) for reference.

 #### *Functions[]*
-Returns a list of all functions defined by all registered plugins.
+Returns a list of all functions defined in the underlying configuration.

 #### *Plugins[]*
-Returns a list of all registered pluings.
+Returns a list of all registered plugins.
 Some of these plugins might be inactive according to the configuration.

 #### *Modes[]*
 A list of all modes defined by all plugins.
 Here also, not all modes might be active in a given situation.